InferLog: Accelerating LLM Inference for Online Log Parsing via ICL-oriented Prefix Caching: Results and Analysis

 \subsubsection{Contribution of PAIR}

 The dynamic nature of ICL in log parsing poses significant challenges for benefiting from PC techniques.
 PAIR is a crucial module that enables a significant part of ICL tokens to leverage the historical KV cache, thereby bypassing redundant computations cross online log parsing requests.
-As shown in Tab.\ref{tab:ablation}, when PAIR is removed, LLM can only reuse the KV cache of common instruction in user requests, due to its strict requirement for identical prefixes.
+As shown in Tab.\ref{tab:ablation}, when PAIR is removed, LLM can only reuse the KV cache of common instruction in user requests.
 Without it, the inference latency increases by 46.97\% and processing throughput drops by 32.02\%.